jsedlak/orleans-samples/ai/semantic-kernel/README.md

 }
 ```

+Ollama and Azure OpenAI have been added to the Silo's `Program.cs` file, but have not been configured to use environment variables.

+> **NOTE:** In order for Function Calling to work, you will need to use an appropriate model.
+Open AI and Azure Open AI have been tested as configured.
+Ollama has not been configured, but the llama3.1+ model should support Function Calling.

 ## Running

 After starting the App Host, you may use the included Bruno files to execute API endpoints to interact with the agent.